lorenzo-rovigatti/comp_bio_notes/introduction.md

 ```

 [](#fig:codon-flower) shows the meaning of each codon (a sequence of three nucleotides).
 Since each nucleotide in a codon can have one out of 4 possible values (A, C, G or T), there exist $4^3 = 64$ possible codons.
 Out of these 64 combinations, three are recognised as "stop signals", while the rest encode amino acids, with the exception of the AUG codon which, in addition to represent methionine, is also typically used to initiate protein syntesis.
 Most amino acids (excluding methionine and tryptophan) are encoded by more than a single codon.
 The outer circle of [](#fig:codon-flower) contains the list of standard amino acids, together with their three- and one-letter abbreviations, which are shown in bold and after each AA name, respectively.

+## The experimental characterisation of the structure of biomolecules

+### Three-dimensional structure

+The 3D structure of biomacromolecules such as proteins and nucleic acids can be experimentally determined using several techniques.
+The most commonly used methods are:

+1. **X-ray Crystallography**:
+   - **Procedure**: The biomolecule is crystallized, and then X-rays are directed at the crystal.
+The X-rays diffract as they pass through the crystal, creating a diffraction pattern that can be recorded.
+The diffraction pattern is analyzed to determine the electron density map, which is used to model the atomic structure of the biomolecule.
+   - **Advantages**: High resolution, can be used for large biomolecules.
+   - **Limitations**: Requires high-quality crystals, which can be difficult to obtain for some biomolecules (*e.g.* molecules that are not soluble in water).

+2. **Nuclear Magnetic Resonance (NMR) Spectroscopy**:
+   - **Procedure**: The biomolecule is dissolved in solution, and NMR spectra are obtained by applying a magnetic field and measuring the resulting interactions between nuclear spins.
+The spectra provide information about the distances and angles between atoms, which are used to calculate the 3D structure.
+   - **Advantages**: Provides information about the dynamics and flexibility of biomolecules in solution.
+   - **Limitations**: Generally limited to smaller biomolecules (up to about 50 kDa), although recent advances are pushing these limits.

+3. **Cryo-Electron Microscopy (cryo-EM)**:
+   - **Procedure**: The biomolecule is rapidly frozen in a thin layer of ice, and then imaged using an electron microscope.
+Thousands of 2D images are collected and computationally combined to reconstruct a 3D model of the biomolecule.
+   - **Advantages**: Does not require crystallization, suitable for large and complex biomolecules, including those that are difficult to crystallize.
+   - **Limitations**: Typically lower resolution than X-ray crystallography, although recent advances have significantly improved the resolution.

+4. **Small-Angle X-ray Scattering (SAXS)**:
+   - **Procedure**: The biomolecule is dissolved in solution, and X-rays are scattered at small angles by the sample.
+The scattering pattern provides low-resolution information about the overall shape and size of the biomolecule.
+   - **Advantages**: Can study biomolecules in near-physiological conditions, provides information about conformational changes and flexibility.
+   - **Limitations**: Lower resolution compared to X-ray crystallography and cryo-EM, providing only general shape information.